chrisnoonan98675/site/xl-deploy/how-to/create-a-deployment-package-using-jenkins.markdown

 - jenkins
 ---

-To enable continuous integration, XL Deploy can work with [Jenkins CI server](https://jenkins-ci.org/) through the [XL Deploy Jenkins plugin](https://wiki.jenkins-ci.org/display/JENKINS/XL+Deploy+Plugin).
+To enable continuous integration, XL Deploy can work with [Jenkins CI server](https://jenkins-ci.org/) through the [Jenkins XL Deploy plugin](https://wiki.jenkins-ci.org/display/JENKINS/XL+Deploy+Plugin).
 The plugin supports:

 * Creating a deployment package containing artifacts from a build
 * Publishing the package to an XL Deploy server